Updated: 10 January 2017

 Ever wondered what it would be like to take a trip to Middle Earth?
 Would you have fancied taking the ring back to Mount Doom with Frodo?
 If you are a Lord of the Rings fanatic then New Zealand is the place for you.
 All three of the trilogy movies were filmed in New Zealand as well as the subsequent Hobbit Trilogy so if you want to ‘geek’ it up, then check out some of the filming locations below and plan your New Zealand trip around them.

 New Zealand is without a doubt one of the most beautiful places on earth.
 Whether it’s the stunning coastline or the crystal clear lakes, the rolling hills or the snow-capped peaks, everywhere you look will have you ‘oooohhing’ and ‘aaaahhing’.
 It’s no great surprise then that it was selected as a venue for ALL of the filming of the Lord of the Rings Trilogy.
 Not just a scene or two.
 All of it.

-Check out our list of locations below, grab yourself a good steed (sadly Shadowfax is unavailable so maybe take the Tucson instead!) and employ a fearless guide (again, Gandalf is currently off on one of his wanders so a GPS will have to do!) and away you go!
+Check out our list of locations below, grab yourself a good steed (sadly Shadowfax is unavailable so maybe take the Tucson instead!) from our Auckland branch and employ a fearless guide (again, Gandalf is currently off on one of his wanders so a GPS will have to do!) and away you go!

 Ideally you will start your adventure in the North and head south as it has a nice flow to it!
 Matamata should be your first stop and the chance to visit The Shire and the Hobbiton Movie set.
 Here you can book yourself on a guided tour and even have a pint down at the Prancing Pony.
 This is a must do for any Lord of the Rings fan and a great opportunity to fill up your camera’s memory card!